Divorce Advice from a Woman of a Certain Age

 After my divorce, I needed advice, strategies, and moral support to get through the relationship mess that I was living in.
-I needed to move on, but was wanting divorce support for me — “someone not young, but not quite old” from someone like me — a woman of a certain age.
+I needed to move on but felt I needed divorce advice and support to get there—someone not young but not quite old, from someone like me: a woman of a certain age.

-True, middle-aged women are strong, resilient, and feisty but, as in many other areas of our personal and professional lives, we are often ignored.
+True, middle-aged women are strong, resilient, and feisty, but, as in many other areas of our personal and professional lives, we are often ignored.
 I had enough.
-So I decided to write my own story, full of tips, strategies, success stories, and divorce advice from middle-aged women who have lived through their own relationship trials and who have come through the experience with their sense of joy and self.
+So I decided to write my own story full of tips, strategies, success stories, and divorce advice from middle-aged women who have lived through their own relationship trials and who have come through the experience with their sense of joy and self.
 These women have survived divorce and healed through their divorce recovery, and are now in a better state than they ever imagined they could be.

 How did they do it?
 Here are a few teasers from my book, The Feisty Woman’s Guide to Surviving Mr. Wonderful: Moving on with Humor, Laughter, and Chutzpah!

-Since you seem to ache and feel awful from head to toe, seek out as much help and as many, varied (no matter how weird that they may sound) types of help that you can stand.
+Since you seem to ache and feel awful from head to toe, seek out as much divorce advice and as many, varied (no matter how weird that they may sound) types of help that you can stand.
 You will know when enough is enough.

 I was talking at 9 months of age, so this strategy would have worked for me.
 Talk things out as long as your friends can stand it.
 But make sure they are the right friends.
-You can trust them.
+You need to trust them.
 They will keep your confidence.
 They know that you are hurting and want to offer up divorce advice and help you in whatever way they can.
-Set up “talk times” so that your words will not interfere with their lives.
-Do not call after 11 PM or you both will be sleep deprived on top of everything else that you are feeling.
-You don’t want to lose friends since losing your spouse is about all that you can handle at this point and isn’t fair to anyone.
+Set up talk times so that your words will not interfere with their lives.
+Do not call after 11 pm or you will both be sleep deprived on top of everything else that you are feeling.
+You don’t want to lose friends since losing your spouse may be about all that you can handle at this point and isn’t fair to anyone.

-You can also talk to yourself but if you start having a full-on conversation with yourself, you should probably stop immediately.
-A friend began talking to herself at home but made the mistake of starting a conversation with “herself” in the grocery store.
-Boy, did she ever clear the produce section.
-She stopped shopping at that store and never ever went back again.
+You can also talk to yourself, but if you start having a full-on conversation with yourself, you should probably stop immediately.
+A friend began talking to herself at home, but made the mistake of starting a conversation with herself in the grocery store and, boy, did she ever clear the produce section.
+She stopped shopping at that store and never went back again.

 Your immediate neighborhood has some great people who you may have had limited contact with previously.
-And while you’ll want to be careful what you do tell them if you are still navigating your divorce.
-You don’t want the info coming back to haunt you), you also never know what potential new friend is close by.
-After her divorce, a friend of mine found out just how rude her ex was to a neighbor when she started up a conversation one Sunday afternoon.
-This gal immediately made a new friend and these two women remain close today.
-Chances are that if he treated you like crap that he treated others the same way.
-And women never forget an encounter with an obnoxious, pompous male.
-A new close friend could be but a few doors away.
-You never know.
+And while you’ll want to be careful what you tell them if you are still navigating your divorce (you don’t want the information coming back to haunt you), you also never know what potential new friend is close by.
+After her divorce, a friend of mine found out just how rude her Ex was to a neighbor when she started up a conversation one Sunday afternoon.
+They became instant friends and remain close today.

-If you are a hater of children, get over it and make friends with the kids in your neighborhood or building.
-All kids “sense” when someone is hurting and you need all of the support that you can get right now.
-They may help you with your groceries, mow your lawn (for a price — lower if you are nice to them), or even just wave at you as you enter your driveway, or walk down your apartment hall.
+If you are a “hater of children,” maybe try getting over that and make friends with the kids in your neighborhood or building.
+We’re not past the time when children will pass up the opportunity to mow your lawn or bring in your groceries (for a small fee, of course), but even the power of a friendly wave is not to be underestimated.
 One friend met her new beau through a neighborhood child.
 Even if you are not ready for this new man, stranger introductions and lifetime memories with a great guy could be waiting for you.

 Guest post by Elizabeth Allen, author of The Feisty Woman’s Guide to Surviving Mr. Wonderful: Moving on with Humor, Laughter, and Chutzpah! a collection of break up stories, including her own.
 Available on Kindle or paperback through Amazon, Allen’s book is a humorous guide to helping you move through the divorce fiasco so you come out a stronger, more vibrant, confident, powerful, and totally evolved woman.